 Re-dream, Re-use, Keep Cycling

 If you’re like me, you often dream of perfectly optimized gear: an investment, to be sure, but with a great payback.
 Like, what if kitchen gadgets were standardized, and there was just one motor to rule them all?
 But it would have to be a great motor – not like the landfill-bound BS available now.
 How about one great phone and hundreds of awesome apps?
 (OK, I’m good there.)
 My contribution is a set of bags for your camping gear that is comfortable on your back, and also stable on your bike.
-I recently had a repeat customer – his pack wore out after 25 years, but he did not.
+But not just camping gear – you’ll be surprised when you discover what you can strap on!
+I recently had another repeat customer – his pack wore out after 25 years, but he did not.
 25 years… That’s good.
 Tom took his new pack to Myanmar.

 “Since I last wrote, I’ve trekked through Nepal, India, Sri Lanka, Thailand, and now Malaysia and on South to Indonesia.
 The bags are holding up super.
 I wish I could say the same for my bike.” — David Clair, Planet Earth

 You can go deep with a Mountain Bike, but often you can not go all the way to the better destination.
 Certain areas are off limits, others are much better hiked.
 International touring cyclists know all too well that they’ll be on foot at some point, negotiating airports and/or other public transportation where a good backpack makes for a happier day.
 Until the Convertible Backpack by Richard Jones, dual-mode bags were panniers first, and cobbled into a structure that could be carried on the back.
 With the Convertible, its hard to tell which came first.
 It is entirely at home in both configurations, with the features you’d expect in the ‘best in class’ of either single product.
-But you only have to buy one of these, and never worry about how you’re going to take it with you!
-Whether you choose our Classic, rear pannier only, or the Elite model with added front pannier capacity, you’ll go further than you ever thought possible.
+But you only have to buy one of these, and never worry about how you’re going to take it with you.
+Whether you choose our Classic (rear panniers), or the Elite model with front pannier capacity, you’ll go further than you ever thought possible.